gabriel-ing/SimpliPyTEM/docs/index.rst

 ``pip install SimpliPyTEM``

-If you have any issues with the installation feel free to open a issue on the github repository: https://github.com/gabriel-ing/Micrograph-analysis-scripts and I can try to help.
+If you have any issues with the installation, there is a short Troubleshooting section below with known errors, or feel free to open a issue on the github repository: https://github.com/gabriel-ing/SimpliPyTEM and I can try to help.

 Following this the library should be accessible within python or jupyter-notebook scripts with: